You have 0 free articles left this month.

 A Victorian woman has been jailed after illegally obtaining around $450,000 in GST refunds and attempting to claim a further $245,000 in fraudulent JobKeeper payments to fund her equestrian pursuits and businesses.

-The woman, 44, pleaded guilty to her offences in June and was sentenced on Wednesday to three years and six months’ jail, with a non-parole period of 20 months.
+The woman, 44, pleaded guilty to her offences in June and was sentenced on Wednesday to three years and six months in jail, with a non-parole period of 20 months.

-The Ballarat County Court found she lodged 26 fake BAS claims in the name of her ex-husband and son over a 15-month period for a horse stud farm business registered in December 2019.
+The Ballarat County Court found she lodged 26 fake BAS claims in the name of her ex-husband and son over 15 months for a horse stud business registered in December 2019.

 She also lodged JobKeeper applications in the name of her ex-husband and son, despite neither running a business at the time.

-In total, almost $700,000 in fraudulent claims were made and resulted in the ATO depositing $423,479 in GST refunds to her family’s bank account.
+In total, almost $700,000 in fraudulent claims were made which resulted in the ATO depositing $423,479 in GST refunds to her family’s bank account.

 The ATO eventually traced the suspicious claims back to the woman, with an audit finding found no business activity was taking place and there was no entitlement to the GST refunds.